Skip to main content

 Create a Role:

-3. Check the box for the Security Notification Rules Read permission so Drata’s Logs Monitored for Suspicious Activity test is able to verify notifications are enabled.
+• Required for Drata's Logs Monitored for Suspicious Activity test to verify that security notifications are enabled.

-4. Check the box for the Usage Read permission so Drata’s Capacity and Usage Monitoring test is able to verify hosts are being monitored.
+• Required for Drata's Capacity and Usage Monitoring test to verify that hosts are being monitored.

-5. Check the box for the Logs Read Archives permission so Drata’s Logs are Retained for 365 Days test is able to verify archives’ destination.
+• Required for Drata's Logs are Retained for 365 Days test to verify the archive destination.

-6. There are 8 permissions granted to all roles by default.
+4. There are 8 permissions granted to all roles by default.
 These permissions cannot be disabled.
-The role should now have a total of 11 permissions.
+With the four additional permissions, the role should now have 12 permissions in total.

 Adding Additional Permissions: